kuriwaki/poll_error/README.md

 The Cooperative Congressional Election Study (CCES) is one of the largest pre-election studies conducted in the 2016 election.
 The CCES is conducted online for the several weeks before the election.

 The target population is registered voters.
-Sampling is continuouslly adjusted to obtain a representative sample.
+Sampling is continuously adjusted to obtain a representative sample.
 Multi-level models and other weighting schemes contribute to final state-level estimates.

 I estimated state-level predictions without adjusting for sampling or any other covariate adjustment weights.